CityOfZion/neo-local/documentation/README.md

 ```
 The script accepts 2 arguments:

-- The first is the name of the node container.
-There are four container names.<br>
+- The first argument is the name of the node container.<br>
-Example: `neo-cli-privatenet-1` (that goes from 1 to 4 numbers)
+Example: `neo-cli-privatenet-1`

 - The second argument is the version of the neo-cli desired to be installed

 This is a possible example:
 ```
-./privnet/change_neo-cli_node_version.sh neo-cli-privatenet-3 2.9.0
+./privnet/change_neo-cli_node_version.sh neo-cli-privatenet-1 2.10.2
 ```
 Note: This works for upgrading or downgrading the version.